shivan-s/shivan.xyz/content/now/index.md

 ## What are my other focuses?

-### Private Pilot's License (PPL) 🧑🏿‍✈️

-My main focus is my [PPL](https://www.aviation.govt.nz/licensing-and-certification/pilots/pilot-licensing/) certification.
-I started this journey in May 2023.
-I [soloed a while ago](/posts/first-solo) and I'm getting close to completion.
-I have done all the exams.
-I just need to sit my flight test.

 ### Fitness

 I am training for longevity and health.
 After years of weightlifting at the gym and pushing myself to be the strongest I can be, I want to find fun ways to stay fit and healthy.

 #### Brazilian Jit-Jitsu (BJJ) 🥋

-I started [BJJ](https://en.wikipedia.org/wiki/Brazilian_jiu-jitsu)) at the start of 2023.
-Recently, [I got my blue belt](/posts/blue-belt)).
+I started [BJJ](https://en.wikipedia.org/wiki/Brazilian_jiu-jitsu) at the start of 2023.
+Recently, [I got my blue belt](/posts/blue-belt).
 I do one gi and one no-gi class a week.

 #### Latin Dance 🕺